markbastian/clojure-intro/slides.md

 ##Collections are Functions
 * Vectors are functions of their indices
 * Maps are functions of their keys
-* Sets are collections of their contents
+* Sets are functions of their contents

 ```clojure
 ([1 "ABC" 3.14 42] 1)